 - DNS server log—records DNS activity.
 Only available on DNS servers.

 - File replication service log—records domain controller replication, only available on domain controllers.

-Windows contains a system called Event Viewer, which can be used to view event logs across all the above categories.
+The Windows system called Event Viewer can be used to view event logs across all the above categories.
 Event Viewer displays information about an event, including the date and time, username, computer, source, and type.